Set those DVRs to catch a great week in music on tv! From late night talk shows don't miss your favorite or future favorite musical acts!

 Portugal. the Man

-Another unicorn band for some of us.
+unicorn band for some of us.
 Something keeps us apart.
-Pray not today, as we are ready to dance
+Pray not today, as we

+embodied all dimensions of DIY rock range.
 When it came time to begin work on the seventh album, Gourley thought long and hard about the next move and kept coming back to one concept: The most satisfying work is collaborative work.
 From building houses with his father in Alaska to building a devoted fanbase, he had sought partnerships.
 So he took a bold step — bold for a proven band, bolder still for its uncertainty of sound — a step up to the apartment of a possible collaborator, Danger Mouse.

 “I walked into his place,” Gourley remembers now.
 “And it wasn’t going to happen.
 He was like, ‘Hey, man, just so you know, I don’t really want to record a rock band.’
 And I was a little relieved.
 We’d done this by ourselves before, and we knew we could do it by ourselves again.”